- Research article

 Electronic supplementary material

-Additional file 1: The R code provides the mid-p value for the adjusted Begg and Mazumdar test based on Kendall’s tau.
+Additional file 1: R code for the adjusted Begg and Mazumdar test based on Kendall’s tau.
+The R code provides the mid-p value for the adjusted Begg and Mazumdar test based on Kendall’s tau.
 The code shows how the algorithm in the Methods section can be implemented.
 (PDF 52 KB)

 About this article